High-speed rail in Australia

 High-speed rail in Australia has been under investigation since the early 1980s.
-Every Federal Government since this time has investigated the feasibility of constructing high-speed rail with speeds above 200 km/h, but to date nothing has ever gone beyond the detailed planning stage.
-The most commonly suggested route is between Australia's two largest cities, Sydney and Melbourne, which is the world's second- or third-busiest air corridor.
+Every federal government since this time has investigated the feasibility of constructing high-speed rail with speeds above 200 km/h, but to date nothing has ever gone beyond the detailed planning stage.
 Various corridors have been proposed for a potential high-speed line.
-The distance between them is around 800 km (500 miles), which requires very high speeds to make trains competitive with air travel.
+The most commonly suggested route is between Australia's three largest cities, Brisbane to Sydney to Melbourne, which, as of 2023, is the world's sixth-busiest air corridor.
+The link between Sydney and Newcastle would be completed first by 2039, with the extensions to Brisbane and Melbourne at a later date.